![]() |

 -

-There should now be free WiFi in these Czech sleeping-cars.
+These Czech sleeping-cars now have free WiFi.
 Comfortline sleeper compartments have a power socket for laptops & mobiles, standard European 230v 2-pin type.
 It's located beneath the pillow end of the bed.
 Mobile data reception should work fine for most of the journey.

 -